amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 |Application Owners (DevOps)|Contributor role granted at resource group.|DevOpsAppOps|Custom|Resource Group|

 ### B. Azure AD RBAC
 In addition to Azure AD roles, there are several Azure AD Directory roles that may be needed.
+These roles can be assigned to users, groups (if group is role-assignable), and service principals.

+Azure AD RBAC can be assigned at any of the following scopes:
+ - Directory (default)
+   - Administrative Unit
+   - Azure AD Resource (Group or Application Owner)

+ **💡 Recommendation**: Start by assigning Global Administrator role for Emergency Access accounts and tenant admins.
+When other Azure AD permissions are required, assign users using [least-privileged role by task](https://docs.microsoft.com/en-us/azure/active-directory/roles/delegate-by-task)

 |Name|Usage|
 |----|-----|